 The United Nations Assistance Mission in Afghanistan (UNAMA) was established by the UN Security Council Resolution 1401 in March 2002.
 Georgia has been participating in United Nations Assistance Mission in Afghanistan (UNAMA) with 3 officers since 2015.
-On 27 September 2016 General Major Vladimer Chachibaia, currently the Chief of the General Staff of the Georgian Armed Forces, successfully accomplished participation in the mission as a Senior Military Advisor.
+On 27 September 2016 General Major Vladimer Chachibaia, currently the Chief of the General Staff of the Georgian Defence Forces, successfully accomplished participation in the mission as a Senior Military Advisor.

 Furthermore, since 2015 two staff officers have been deployed to UNAMA as an assistant to the Senior Military Advisor and Military Advisor to UNAMA.
 With completion of UNAMA’s advisory component, Georgia’s contribution to the mission was completed by the end of 2017.

 Organization for Security and Cooperation in Europe (OSCE)

 Memorandum of Understanding (MoU) between the Government of Georgia and OSCE on Implementation of small arms and light weapons and stockpile of conventional ammunition program was signed in April 2014.
 Within the framework of the MoU, demilitarization of obsolete former soviet military ammunition has been successfully implemented.
 Second phase of the demilitarization process starting in November 2016 is planned to be completed by the first half of 2018.